mcihadkurel/re-former/README.md

-# Project-MicroReddit
+# Re-former

-This is the project to learn about the database arrangement on Rails.
+This is the project gives a chance to build some forms, using Bulma framework and using helper methods that Rails provides

 ## Built With